medmunds/Djrill/README.rst

 Some limitations:

 * Djrill accepts additional headers, but only ``Reply-To`` and ``X-*`` (since that is all that Mandrill accepts).
-Any other extra headers are silently discarded.
+Any other extra headers will raise a ``ValueError`` exception when you attempt to send the message.
-* Djrill (currently) assumes that if you attach an alternative type, it must be HTML.
-And if you attach more than one alternative type, a ``ValueError`` exception will be raised.
+* Djrill requires that if you ``attach_alternative`` to a message, there must be only one alternative type, and it must be text/html.
+Otherwise, a ``ValueError`` exception will be raised when you attempt to send the message.
+  (Mandrill doesn't support sending multiple html alternative parts, or any non-html alternatives.)
 * Djrill (currently) silently ignores all attachments on a message.
 * Djrill treats all cc and bcc recipients as if they were additional "to" addresses.
 (Mandrill does not distinguish cc, and only allows a single bcc -- which Djrill doesn't use. *Caution:* depending on the ``preserve_recipients`` setting,